 Surfing and diving in Sri Lanka is world class but without mass tourism.
 If you are tired of diving and surfing, you can always go inland to the world-famous (bizarrely green) tea plantations, rice fields, and rainforests.
 Check out all the highlights below!

-Unawatuna, once a beautiful beach with golden sand, palm trees and a coastline with turquoise water and great surfing opportunities, is quickly becoming the Kuta of Sri Lanka.
-The beautiful clear water is still there and if you look well enough you can find deserted bits of beach but there is not much left of
+Unawatuna, once a beautiful beach with golden sand, palm trees, and a coastline with turquoise water and great surfing opportunities, is quickly becoming the Kuta of Sri Lanka.
+The beautiful clear water is still there and if you look well enough you can find deserted bits of the beach but there is not much left

 The Minneriya National Park is also called “The Gathering”.
 In this park you will find the largest gathering of Asian elephants in the world.
 Hundreds of elephants come together here.
 The National Park is located in the north of Sri Lanka in one of the driest places of the island.
 The elephants are the biggest